-How to Block Websites in Safari on iPhone & iPad with iOS 13
+How to Block Websites in Safari on iPhone & iPad with Screen Time

 Do you want to restrict access for certain websites on an iPhones & iPads?
 Thanks to the Screen Time feature, this is very much possible and fairly simple to set up, so whether you want to block websites on your own device, a childs, family members, or another device, it’s easily possible.